On the continuity in time of solutions to a generalized Navier--Stokes--Fourier system: Proof of the existence of an entropy solution - Theorem

 In the first four sections, following the methods of \cite{BuFeMa2009}, we prove the existence of a weak solution satisfying \eqref{me} and \eqref{ieb}.
 The proof requires modification due to the different character of the boundary conditions.
-We then show that the initial condition for the temperature is attained on a set of full measure.
+We then show that the initial condition for the temperature is attained in the sense of \eqref{sqrtconvergenceth0A}.

 Next, we prove that the solution satisfies \eqref{ee}, adopting the methods from \cite{Abbatiello2022}.
 Finally, we show that the temperature $\vth$ is continuous in $L^1$ with respect to time, and hence the initial condition is attained in the sense of Theorem~\ref{maintheorem}.